 CV WRITING TIPS

 Writing a good CV is the key to securing an interview.
 Employers receive hundreds of CVs and often spend only a few seconds scanning them so it’s important to make sure that it’s succinct, relevant and sells your skills.
+We are here to help with our CV writing tips!

 Below are some hints and tips to writing a successful CV for the professional services sector.
 These suggestions are by no means exhaustive.
 If you would like further advice or are not sure how to include something in your CV do call us on 020 7822 4352/4355.